Robert Shaw (poet): Poetry and jazz

 Shaw has experimented in combining poetry with jazz role in the poetry&jazz project.
 He was the originator, director and poet, as well as performer of poems.
 He hired musicians, discussed the poems with them, and sketched the possible jazz responses but left the final musical detail to them.
 He wanted their improvisation, the defining characteristic of jazz, to interact with his "readings" in public performance.
-The jazzmen were drawn from leading modern jazz groups like those of Ronnie Scott, John Dankworth and Mike Westbrook and the British band of Maynard Ferguson.
+The jazzmen were drawn from jazz groups like those of Ronnie Scott, John Dankworth and Mike Westbrook and the British band of Maynard Ferguson.
 (Bassist Jeff Clyne, who played a number of engagements with the poetry&jazz touring outfit in 1974, was a member of the Stan Tracey Quartet which made the 1965 classic jazz album inspired by Under Milk Wood.)